jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 ### 1st Domain then Layer

 In other projects, a different order of the namespace elements could make more sense.
-First the *domain* then the *layer*:
+First the *domain* then the *layer:*

 - JJ.__Calendar__.Data
 - JJ.__Calendar__.Business